14 people are interested

 - Must be at least 21

-- Two Hours monthly, fourth Tuesday of the month.
+- Two Hours monthly, third Tuesday of the month.
 We would like at least a one year commitment.